WebSockets

 Please consult our API documentation for both the WebSocket server and client JavaScript and TypeScript classes.

-OSS Features
+### [OSS Features](broken://pages/rq4tNewj24Ps3bD2RtOK) <a href="#user-content-oss-features" id="user-content-oss-features"></a>

 Features of the free open-source edition.

 All library's open-source features are documented in our API documentation and can be used free of charge.
-You are free to implement your solutions based on provided methods in any way you are comfortable with, as long as you use our work along our very permissive conditions.
+You are free to implement your solutions based on provided methods in any way you are comfortable with, as long as you use our work along our very permissive [license](https://3763343587-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FLqHVp1UopzsAVRGjwnpr%2Fuploads%2FCF4aqqVKVN1P1mEKHSB1%2FLICENSE?alt=media) conditions.